wuyichen24/system-design-knowledge/components/message_queue/Kafka.md

 ### Consumer group
 - **Consumer group**
    - A group of consumers that consume the same topic.
+   - Each consumer group can only consume the same message from one topic only once.
+   - Different consumer groups can consume the same message from one topic.

 ### Broker, cluster
 - **Broker**